 For children, this means helping them understand the benefits.

-If they understand, for instance, that cleaning the kitchen means food gets served faster, or everyone cleaning one room means they can save time and go to the cinema, it helps to reward kids through family bonding.
+If they understand, for instance, that cleaning the kitchen means food gets served faster or everyone cleaning one room means they can save time, it helps to reward kids through family bonding.

-Of course, if it means parents get to put their feet up too, nobody should be complaining!
+Of course, if it means parents get to put their feet up, too, so nobody should complain!

-One of the major benefits here is that it starts showing interconnectivity, and children might see the advantages of working together rather than focusing on just their assignments.
+One of the major benefits here is that it shows interconnectivity, and children might see the advantages of working together rather than focusing on just their assignments.

-As adults, parents have different perspectives on children.
+As adults, parents have different perspectives than children.

-A calm and wise parent will be aware of this, encouraging them to try even when the results aren’t perfect.
+A calm and wise parent will know this, encouraging them to try even when the results aren’t perfect.

 This often means redoing the task (at least at first) or touching up a missed area when the little ones aren’t looking.